Karli writes as a therapeutic outlet and with the hope that her articles will be useful to others who have suffered

 The safest policy is to have no contact with such dysfunctional individuals.
 However, there will be times when you will have to deal with a psychopath, whether it be a co-worker, some confrontational clown at the movie theater, a family member you couldn't avoid—parent, sibling, child, etc. Or perhaps, you're trying to co-parent with one of these personality disordered individuals.

 I am not a professional; my advice comes from my own personal experience, and from a wealth of resources—books, websites, forums, etc. In my opinion, the following are the three most important things to know when interacting with a psychopath.
 It's also worth mentioning that true "communication" with one of these manipulators is not possible, so be aware of that going into any interaction with someone like this.
-It's a dance where they try to get into your head, and you either naively let them in, or put your guard up and try to maintain a good defense.
+It's a dance where they try to get into your head, and you try to be vigilant about maintaining healthy boundaries.

-Note: I use the terms "psychopath" and "sociopath" interchangeably.
+I use the terms "psychopath" and "sociopath" interchangeably.
 I read somewhere that the difference between the two is that a sociopath is capable of showing loyalty within a group (think gang members), but a psychopath is loyal to no one.
-It's semantics.
-The jury seems to be out on what the difference is; experts have differing opinions on the subject.
+Experts have differing opinions on the subject.
 However you choose to refer to them, be aware that they can make your life a living hell.